-Part 1.
-Part 2.
+Part 1, Part 2

-These alcoholism stages may not necessarily correspond to what is recognised by the many leading alcoholic recovery organisations.
+These are some of the alcoholism stages as I experienced them during my time as an active alcoholic.
+They may not necessarily correspond to what is recognised by the many leading alcoholic recovery organisations.
 They are simply a description of what I thought, felt and experienced during my time as a problem drinker.